nkymark/nkymark.github.io/_pages/COVIDSIM.md

 ## Download ##
-The simulation testbed can be downloaded [here](https://github.com/nkymark/COVIDSIM).
+The simulation package can be downloaded [here](https://github.com/nkymark/COVIDSIM).